sammyifelse/Clinic-Site-/README.md

 ## Deployment

-The website is deployed at [website URL].
+  The website is deployed at [here](https://shifa-clinic.netlify.app).